-The Research Committee will then review the full applications and all additional materials with consideration of the comments and recommendations of the external reviewers.
-In addition to the research proposal, the Research Committee emphasizes the importance of the letters of support, institutional support, and the applicant's career development and mentoring plan in reaching its decision.
+The internal review is conducted by the HEI Research Committee and generally focuses on the applications ranked highly by the review panel.
+In its evaluation the Committee considers the comments and recommendations of the external reviewers.
+The Research Committee review is intended to ensure that the studies funded constitute a coherent program addressing the objectives of the RFA.
 The Research Committee makes final recommendations regarding funding of studies to the Institute's Board of Directors, which makes the final decision.